malaybaku/VMagicMirror/docs/pages/english/docs/external_tracker.md

 Face Switch is a feature to switch avatar's face by user expression.

 <div class="row">
-{% include docimg.html file="./images/tips/ex_tracker_50_face_switch.png" customclass="col l6 m6 s12" imgclass="fit-doc-img" %}
+{% include docimg.html file="./images/docs/ex_tracker_50_face_switch.png" customclass="col l6 m6 s12" imgclass="fit-doc-img" %}
 </div>

-You need to setup 3 parameters "threshold", "BlendShape", and "Keep Lipsync or not".
+Face switch has parameters to setup.

 `Threshold`: Select from 10% to 90%, to specify when the face switch is triggered.
 Higher value means you have to more clear expression.